UK Council for Psychotherapy

 Counselling and psychotherapy London, process of counselling, process of psychotherapy, Counsellor and Psychotherapist in Camden, Kings Cross, London NW1

-The Power Of Surrender, Release & Liberation, Allowing For The New To Emerge The power of surrendering doesn't mean defeat, giving up or giving in - it's more about remaining in our power, deciding not to fight with ourselves, others or life, dropping, dissolving our defences when we need to, giving up our resistances and surrendering to our deepest desires, purpose and becoming who we really are - our essence.
+The Power Of Surrender, Release & Liberation, Allowing For The New To Emerge The power of surrendering doesn't mean defeat, giving up or giving in - it's more about remaining in our power, deciding not to fight with ourselves, others or life, dropping, dissolving our defences when we need to, giving up our resistances and surrendering to our deepest desires, purpose, becoming who we really are - our essence.
 And this surrendering of our ego, our need to control releases tension, restores inner peace.
 We may want to openheartedly surrender the need to love through control.
-Allowing or surrendering to these aspects of ourself (without giving up and taking action when we need to), letting down any unnecessary walls of protection, patterns in our life when we also need to, as we surrender to something larger than us, the bigger picture (e.g. nature (the image of an oak tree and willow tree may come to mind), our relationship to the universe, spirit) helps us grow.
-Some of us have found the value of surrendering our helplessness over to the power of our religious faith, spirituality, god, consciousness, the universe, asking for our resistances to be transformed through peace, love, acceptance.
-There are times when we need to push, make things happen, force outcomes, fight for what we believe in, and other times acknowledge that some battles aren't worth fighting for, to surrender to trusting in the best outcome, acceptance of "what is", life's existential dilemmas, uncertainties, our own helplessness.
+Surrendering to these aspects of ourself (without giving up and taking action when we need to), letting down any unnecessary walls of protection, redundant patterns in our life, as we surrender to something larger than us, the bigger picture (e.g. nature the image of an oak tree and willow tree may come to mind) helps us grow.
+There are times when we need to push, make things happen, force outcomes, fight for what we believe in, and other times acknowledge that some battles aren't worth fighting for, to surrender to trusting in the best outcome, acceptance of "what is", life's existential dilemmas, uncertainties, our own helplessness, that we can't control others, outcomes.
+Some of us have found the value of surrendering our helplessness over to the power of our religious faith, spirituality, god, consciousness, the universe, asking for our resistances to be transformed through peace, love, acceptance maybe through our relationship to the universe, spirit.
 Letting go of any resentment, bitterness, etc., our fear based thoughts, need to control everything, can be powerful and liberating for some when we forgive what we need to forgive, hold gratitude and simply accept what is (free of our "should", "shouldn't", "ought", "must", "never", "always" beliefs).
 These serene moments can be like an inner bonding - bonding us with ourself and others.
 And when we surrender, this can also affect our creative ability to compromise.
 In a time of personal transition or transformation, we may be more attuned with ourself, our free will, fully experiencing what is before us (that we are the experiencer of our experiences), our senses and others, being empathic, responsive, able to trust, be more in touch with life, feel separate yet also connected, open, vulnerable, strong, whole and with other "yet to be discovered" qualities.
 Knowing ourself, and that we are more than our ego, may mean we experience life unfolding for us, our true nature, as we question consciousness itself, beyond our own personal consciousness.
 We may have a strong sense that not only do we matter, but also what connects us to the wider world.
 Liberated, we may also seek deeper connections with others in the realisation that we are a part of a greater whole.
 Some of us may experience a Love or Will that be not only personal.
-This sense of continuity and state of internal presence, experiencing things as they happen, moment by moment (see also Present, Past & Future), aliveness, can be described as being in touch with our will, or a will beyond us, as if we are being will.
+This sense of continuity and state of internal presence, experiencing things as they happen, moment by moment (see also Present, Past & Future), aliveness, can be described as being in touch with our will, or a will beyond us, as if we are being will, as if we are in a flow state, in the zone.
 This sense may support us in deciding where we put our attention.
-Some experience this release of unhelpful, old ways, as then being in touch with our own conscience, integrity, serenity or a spiritual realm - surrendering to this and being in touch with our deepest sense of Self.
+Some experience this release of unhelpful, old ways, as being more in touch with our own conscience, integrity, serenity or experiencing a spiritual realm - surrendering to this and being in touch with our deepest sense of Self.
 Without abdicating personal responsibility or sacrificing ourselves, we can hold our head high, remain centred, anchored, grounded in our body.
 As we let go, honour our experiences, intimacy and truth, we can simultaneously be in touch with our resilience and personal boundaries, alongside our intent to be open, learn.
-Just being in our being, we may open our heart - surrender to love, nature, allow for existential issues and for the new to emerge through envisioning this.
+Just being in our being, we may open our heart - surrender to love, nature, allow for suffering and love, and for the new to emerge through envisioning this, taking action.

 I long, as does every human being, to be at home wherever I find myself.
 Maya Angelou